department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/index.md

 # Don't need to edit anything but the "guides" section below
 #
 guides:
-  - title: User research guide
+  - title: User Research guide
     description: Information and guidance for conducting research for the Veteran Tools Platform.
     linkto: user-research
   - title: Design guide